lordsmh/LSH-Shell/README.md

 # LSH: A Simple Shell

-This project is a simple command-line shell (LSH) written by LordSmh in C. It supports a few built-in commands and can execute external programs.
+This project is a simple command-line shell (LSH) written by LordSMH in C. It supports a few built-in commands and can execute external programs.

 ## Features